-This is a common question from pet owners.
+This is a common question for pet owners.
 The most common cause of this “clicking sound” is a meniscal tear.
 Let me explain this in a little more detail.

 It is important that we first understand a few things about your dog’s knee.
-Often when a dog tears its cranial cruciate ligament there is the potential that they can also injure the meniscus in the joint.
-This injury is a direct result of either the initial injury itself or due to continuous instability in the joint.
+Often when a dog tears its cranial cruciate ligament there is the potential that it can also injure the meniscus in the joint.
+This injury is a direct result of either the initial injury itself or due to continuing instability in the joint.

 The real question is what should you do about it?
 Does it require surgery?
 Or are there conservative management options for this kind of injury?

 *As always it is important to consult with your veterinary surgeon or general practitioner to define your best option for your dog because every dog and every situation is unique.

 That said here is how we consult our clients who are in this situation.

 1) Clicking without Limp: The most important thing to identify is if the “clicking” also corresponds to any discomfort or limping.
 Many times pet owners will describe this sound to me and if we are certain that it is not related to discomfort or any loss of function, then I prescribe them a high-quality joint supplement, packed with everything the joint needs to be healthy (i.e. GlycanAid® HA) and I tell them to just give it time, in addition to basic physical therapy principles for recovery ie. Rest and Icing to decrease swelling.
 In the vast majority of these cases, the sound eventually goes away and all is well.